docarray/docarray/README.md

 ## Join Us

 DocArray is backed by [Jina AI](https://jina.ai) and licensed under [Apache-2.0](./LICENSE).
-[We are actively hiring](https://jobs.jina.ai) AI engineers, solution engineers to build the next neural search ecosystem in opensource.
+[We are actively hiring](https://jobs.jina.ai) AI engineers, solution engineers to build the next neural search ecosystem in open-source.

 <!-- end support-pitch -->